changah-song/fluent-fable/FluentFable/README.md

 - rudimentary translator API that is very slow

 todo:
+READING SCREEN
+- remove korean particles from highlights (~하다, ~을/를, etc.)
 - use better translator API ✅
-- remove korean particles from highlights (~하다, ~을/를, etc.)
+    - find better alternative
 - web scraping and getting news
 - home page with list of categories for readings that the user can choose
-- add toggle for naver dictionary and google translate
+- add toggle for naver dictionary and google translate ✅

+USER LOGIN
+- google account first

+FLASHCARD SCREEN
+- create more extensive database layout...

 -----

 MVP